superhero-match/superhero-get-match/README.md

 Superhero Match is an open source dating app.

 ## superhero-get-match
-This micro-service is responsible for fetching a single Superhero.
+This micro-service is responsible for fetching single Superhero.

 ## Becoming Contributor
 If you want to become contributor, please send email to this address - `superheromatch@gmail.com`.